 The General Counsel of any large business enterprise is certainly the attorney most familiar with the legal needs of the company and is, or should be, the repository of the institutional legal history of the firm.

 Just what are corporate lawyers and law departments supposed to do anyway?

 The functional organization charts for all business enterprises have a number of common elements: business transactions; corporate management and regulatory compliance; real property management and transactions; intellectual property protection; legal issues associated with advertising, promotion, and marketing; insurance and risk management issues; general liability issues including litigation; products liability issues including litigation which might involve class actions; and the general need to monitor legislation, administrative agency regulations, and litigation which might affect the present or future operations of the company.

 There is no reason why any of these basic business legal tasks should be outsourced.
 Outsourcing basic legal tasks from the office of the General Counsel in a large corporation is neither cost-effective nor does it provide a positive benefits-cost ratio.
 The overhead costs associated with maintaining any business function “in-house” will almost always be less than the overhead costs built into the billing rates for legal services provided by large time billing full-service law firms.

 Profit centers, yes.
 But for whom?

-Where the General Counsel in a large enterprise does not have sufficient expertise in-house to handle a particular matter, particularly litigation where the potential damages are not covered by insurance, then the general counsel should turn to an American Barrister in the case of litigation or some other independent specialist in the case of other matters with special skills are required.
-No conflicts should be tolerated and the barrister or other specialist should operate as “of counsel” to and be treated as a temporary part of the General Counsel office.
+Where the General Counsel in a large enterprise does not have sufficient expertise in-house to handle a particular matter, particularly litigation where the potential damages are not covered by insurance, then the general counsel should turn to an American Barrister in the case of litigation or some other independent specialist in the case of other matters when special skills are required.
+No conflicts should be tolerated and the barrister or other specialist should operate as “of counsel” to and be treated as a temporary member of the General Counsel office.